AqwamCreates/DataPredict/docs/API/EligibilityTraces/AccumulatingTrace.md

 ```

-AccumulatingTrace.new({lambda: number}): EligibilityTraceObject
+AccumulatingTrace.new({lambda: number, mode: "string"}): EligibilityTraceObject

 ```

 #### Parameters:

-* lambda: lambda: At 0, the model acts like the Temporal Difference algorithm.
+* lambda: At 0, the model acts like the Temporal Difference algorithm.
 At 1, the model acts as Monte Carlo algorithm.
 Between 0 and 1, the model acts as both.
-[Default: 0.5]
+[Default: 0]

+* mode: Controls whether or not to use E(s,a), E(s) or E(a) formulation for creating eligibility trace matrix.
+Available options are:

+  * StateAction (Default)

+  * State

+  * Action

 #### Returns: